opsee/bartnet/README.md

 Monolothic Clojure API Server

 Firstly you'll need to do codegen for protobufs/grpc.
+Protobuf defs are in a git submodule, so be sure to run `git submodule init && git submodule update` on a fresh install.
 Codegen can be accomplished via protobufs 3 and the grpc-java plugin.
 Or just use the build-clj container like so:

 ```docker pull quay.io/opsee/build-clj && docker run -v `pwd`:/build quay.io/opsee/build-clj ./build.sh nobuild```